benlai-tandemhk/Weather/README.md

 temperature in degrees Celsius and wind speed.

 ● If one of the provider goes down, your service can quickly failover to a different provider without affecting your customers.

+The failover flow is call WeatherStack first, as the api return 200 http status code, so I will get the NullPointerException that make me failover to OpenWeatherMap, Then if I still get 404 / 401 Exception from OpenWeatherMap, I will failover to ConcurrentHaspMap function and return as lifelong Cache

 ● Have scalability and reliability in mind when designing the solution.

+There is Dto for the OpenWeatherMap response and WeatherStack response for extend and using FeignClient as interface for 2 api for override

 ● Weather results are fine to be cached for up to 3 seconds on the server in normal behaviour to prevent hitting weather providers.
 Those results must be served as stale if all weather providers are down.

+Setup a Caffeine cache and config the expireAfterWrite for 3 secs so it will return cachable Weathers within 3 secs

+There is ConcurrentHaspMap serve as a lifelong cache for return if both servers are down.

 ● The proposed solution should allow new developers to make changes to the code safely.

 ##Expected Output